RIE® stands for “Resources for Infant Educarers” and Educaring® is how we care for infants

 RIE parents are unhurried, sensitive to their babies’ needs and wants, confident in their ability to provide their baby with opportunities for growth, and able to balance their adult needs with the needs of their children.

-RIE babies are self-confident, inner-directed and independent.
+RIE babies are secure, self-confident, inner-directed and competent.

 THE BASIS OF THE EDUCARING® APPROACH: RESPECT